cloudprober/cloudprober/docs/content/concepts/probe.md

 latency), HTTP probes also export a map of response code counts.
 Requests are marked as failed if there is a timeout.

+* __SSL Certificate Expiry__:
+   If the target serves a SSL Certificate, cloudprober will walk the certificate chain and export the earliest expiry time in seconds as a metric.
+The metric is named `ssl_earliest_cert_expiry_sec`, and will only be exported when the expiry time in seconds is a positive number.

 ### UDP

 [`Code`](http://github.com/cloudprober/cloudprober/tree/master/probes/udp) | [`Config